Pajdzik/Kamilpedia/Engineering/Databases/Database Design and Implementation – E. Sciore.md

 - RAM is faster than flash memory which is faster than hard drives
 	-  RAM is about 1000 times faster than flash and 100,000 times faster than disk
 ### 1.1.5 Usability
+- data needs to be extractable
+- standard query language for relational databases is SQL
+## 1.2 The Derby Database System